dvirtz/slides/slides/number-string/number_string.md

 Note:

-Those functions come from BSD Unix and are still available most C runtimes, including Microsoft CRT and `glibc`.
+Those functions come from BSD Unix and are still available most C runtime libraries, including Microsoft CRT and `glibc`.

 The function `ecvt` converts the floating-point number value to a string with at most `ndigit` decimal digits with no decimal point or sign.
 Those are instead stored at `decpt` and `neg` (`*decpt` is set to the index in the string of the first digit after the decimal point. `*neg` is set to a nonzero value if value is negative, zero otherwise.
 If value is zero, it is implementation defined whether `*decpt` is 0 or 1).
 If `ndigit` decimal digits would exceed the precision of a double it is reduced to a system-specific value.